Lee Gregory (footballer): Millwall

 On 16 June 2014, Gregory signed a three-year contract with Championship Millwall after the club agreed a fee with Halifax.
 He scored his first Football League goal on 30 September 2014 in a 3–1 home defeat against Birmingham City.
 Gregory was a regular in the 2014–15 season as Millwall struggled in the second tier and with relegation an inevitability, manager Ian Holloway was sacked in March 2014 and replaced by Neil Harris.
 Gregory scored a hat-trick in a 3–3 draw against Derby County on 25 April 2015 but it was in vain as Rotherham United defeated Reading to relegate Millwall to League One.
 Gregory scored on the opening day of the 2015–16 season, in a 2–1 victory over Shrewsbury Town.
 He scored four goals against Plymouth Argyle in the EFL Trophy on 10 November 2015.
 Gregory scored 17 goals in the second half of the campaign bringing his total to 27 which helped the Lions reach the 2016 Football League One play-off final where they were beaten 3–1 by Barnsley.

 Gregory signed a contract extension with Millwall in September 2016.
 Millwall were involved in a tense fight for a play-off place throughout the season, eventually securing their place with a 4–3 final day success over Bristol Rovers, with Gregory scoring twice.
 Gregory scored in the 3–2 semi-final 2nd leg win over Scunthorpe United and assisted Steve Morison for the only goal against Bradford City in the final.
 He was sent-off for the first time in his professional career against Queens Park Rangers on 12 September 2017, a decision which angered manager Neil Harris.
 Gregory scored ten goals in 47 appearances in 2017–18 as Millwall had a fine return to the Championship narrowly missing out on a play-off spot by three points.
 At the end of campaign, his contract was extended by Millwall for an extra year after the club exercised an option.
-He played 50 times in the 2018–19 season, scoring 13 goals helping the side successfully avoid relegation, finishing in 21st position.
+He played 50 times in the 2018–19 season, scoring 13 goals helping the side finish in 21st position and avoid relegation.
 Gregory left the Den at the end of the season with him expressing his desire to move back up north.